 Shinsekai is considered Osaka’s most dangerous and poorest neighbourhood, but it’s still a very lively area.
-It was modelled largely after New York, but has been neglected in the past decades.
+It was modeled largely after New York but has been neglected in the past decades.

 However, you have to keep in mind that what Japanese people consider dangerous would be thought of as a very safe area in New York or London.
 And your main concern in Shinsekai would be pickpockets – just pay attention to your belongings and you will be fine.
 In addition to that, this area has been attracting quite a lot of backpackers in the last few years, due to low accommodation prices and cheap restaurants.